 - Our pre-approval allows you to shop around for 90 days without the normal time constraints of a full application.

-- Full application not needed until you find a house that you want to purchase, and that house is in contract, meaning the seller has agreed to your offer and you have also accepted the conditions
+- A full application is not needed until you find a house that you want to purchase, and that house is in contract, meaning the seller has agreed to your offer and you have also accepted the conditions

 Full Mortgage Applications

-After you’ve found the home you want to buy, your offer is accepted by the home seller, and you are in contract, it is then time to update your application with the property address.
-You may log back into your pre-approval application
+After you’ve found the home you want to buy, your offer is accepted by the home seller, and you are in contract, it is then time to update your application by contacting your Mortgage Loan Officer

-assist you.
-Once the address is updated, your full application is in process, and if all goes as planned, you will be in your new house before you know it!
+.
+The Mortgage Loan Officer will need a copy of the contract to review and update your application, including the street address.
+Once the Mortgage Loan Officer makes those updates, your full application is in process, and if all goes as planned, you will be in your new house before you know it!

 – The main difference between a pre-approval application and a full application is the street address of the home you are in contract to buy.
-Same application, just slightly less information for the pre-approval.
-Click below to start your application today.
+Similar applications, just less information upfront for the pre-approval application.
+Click below to start a full application today.